Worst practices for social media customer service

 First, you want to find happy customers to thank, try to encourage the spread of their positive opinions, and cross-promote their feedback on your social media channels.

-Second, you want to find unhappy customers and do your best to resolve their issues and learn from the experience to avoid future problems.
+Second, you want to find unhappy customers and do your best to resolve your customer concerns and learn from the experience to avoid future problems.

 Before we touch on the most recent community management scandal, let's dive into the history a bit to learn more about how NOT to deal with bad reviews.